White Deposit Issues

 - White Scum (calcium silicate) is a result of improper use of new masonry cleaner reacting with brick and forming insoluble salts.
 This is created by un-buffered acid combining with silicates and clay.
 For removing white scum use White Scum Presoak followed by NMD 80.

 - Integral Water Repellent can sometimes bleed out of the brick or block, leaving behind a "white haze" that has a very similar appearance to efflorescence or white scum; however the removal process is completely different.
-For removal use OneRestore® (undiluted).
+For removal use OneRestore® for Stains (undiluted).

 Admixtures in mortar can bleed out leaving a white stain that can appear above and below the mortar joints.
 It looks similar to calcite and lime run.
 For removal use OneRestore® followed by NMD 80.